ImperialCollegeLondon/SupraShare/README.md

 - **docker-compose.yml** configures the multi-container docker setup as described above and
 - **docker-compose.override.yml** handles the automatic pulling of new images using [watchtower](https://github.com/containrrr/watchtower).
-- **Caddyfile** configures the [Caddy](https://caddyserver.com/docs/caddyfile) web server, mainly handling the reverse proxy that directs client requests to the correct webapp.
+- **Caddyfile** configures the [Caddy](https://caddyserver.com/docs/caddyfile) webserver, mainly handling the reverse proxy that directs client requests to the correct webapp.
 - **app_list.yml** is used internally by each app to provide links to other apps in the navbar.
 - **index.html** is used by Caddy as the homepage, with links to each webapp.